aholtsberg/Molysynth/README.md

 and that problem is the research main point for me.
 I have not implemented or even tested my ideas so far, this is only the framework for being able to do it.
-At point I also may add FFT to play with polyphonic output too, but that is also for later.
+I may add FFT to play with polyphonic output too, but that is also for later.

 Anyway, you can use this code as a framework for trying out your own ideas.